 Shortbread cookies add a crunchy buttery crust.
 Use gluten free cookies or regular.
 Moreover, Oreos and chocolate chip cookies work.
 Make sure the cookie is the same size as the bottom of each muffin pan cavity.

 Use room temperature cream cheese.
 Cold cream cheese will not get fully smooth and creamy.
 I like to leave my cream cheese on the kitchen counter for more than an hour before baking.
-With extra cream cheese, try these Cream Cheese Cookies!
+With extra cream cheese, try these Cream Cheese Cookies or this Peanut Butter Cheesecake!

 Granulated sugar adds sweetness.
 I do not recommend substituting with a liquid sweetener.
 Maple syrup or honey add too much moisture.